carvel-dev/imgpkg/docs/basic-workflow.md

 `imgpkg push -f examples/basic -i localhost:9001/simple-app-configuration`

 Flags used in the command:
-  * `-f` indicates the folder to package as an OCI image
+  * `-f` indicates the folder to package and push (in this case `examples/basic`)
-  * `-i` indicates to push the assets from `-f` as an OCI image to a registry
+  * `-i` indicates the type; push the assets collected with `-f` _as an OCI image_ to a registry

-The output will display all the files that will be packaged and the destination of the image:
+The output will display all the files to be packaged and the destination of the image:
 ```
 dir: .
 file: deployment.yml